loiht2/ml-platform-training-job/JSON_CONFIG_UPDATE.md

 ## Summary

-Updated the backend to pass the entire training configuration as a **single JSON object** in the `TUNING_CONFIG` environment variable, instead of converting each parameter to individual environment variables.
+Updated the backend to pass the entire training configuration as a **single JSON object** in the `TRAINING_CONFIG` environment variable, instead of converting each parameter to individual environment variables.

 ---